The Bull’s-Head Rhyton of Knossos

 What is the Bull’s-Head Rhyton of Knossos?

 The Bull’s-Head Rhyton is one of the most famous and finest objects of Minoan art, a ritual vessel carved in the shape of a bull’s head and found at Knossos.
-The word rhyton describes a type of vessel used for pouring out liquid offerings, libations, in religious ceremonies, and this example takes the powerful form of the head of a bull, the animal at the centre of Minoan religion.
-Carved from a single block of dark stone and finished with inlaid eyes of rock crystal and jasper, a contrasting muzzle of white shell, and once-gilded horns, it is remarkable for its lifelike, sensitive modelling of the bull’s head.
+The word rhyton describes a vessel used for pouring out liquid offerings, or libations, in ceremonies, and this example takes the form of a bull’s head, the animal at the centre of Minoan religion.
+It is carved from a single block of dark stone, with inlaid eyes of rock crystal and jasper, a muzzle of white shell, and once-gilded horns, and is remarkable for its lifelike modelling.
+As an object that unites superb craftsmanship with the central religious symbol of the bull, it ranks among the most important finds from Knossos.

 How was the Bull’s-Head Rhyton used?